lauritowal/ccs/README.md

 git clone https://github.com/EleutherAI/ccs.git
 ```

-Next, install the package with `python -m pip install -e .` in the root directory.
-Use `python -m pip install -e .[dev]` if you'd like to contribute to the project (see **Development** section below).
+Next, install the package with `pip install -e .` in the root directory.
+Use `pip install -e .[dev]` if you'd like to contribute to the project (see **Development** section below).
 This should install all the necessary dependencies.

 To fit reporters for the HuggingFace model `model` and dataset `dataset`, just run: